 Google announced a major algorithm update, affecting how they determine which sites to list in search results about health and finance topics.
 Here’s what you need to know.

-Detailed survey results show the difference between what marketers THINK their social media audience wants, and what they actually want.
-Here’s what’s shown to work, and how you can use it for your ministry.
+Survey shows the difference between what marketers THINK their social media audience wants and what they actually want.
+Here’s what works and how you can use it for YOUR ministry.

 People no longer read.
 They scan.
 But they’re also consuming more content than ever before.
 What does that mean for digital missionaries?
 For writers?
 Churches?
 Schools?
 Need-based ministries?
 (Hint: It’s simpler than you think.)